cairneym/DefenceInDepth/01_LockDownAccess/Exercise1_Guidance.md

 This deployment has opened up Public Firewall access to your workstation and also has enabled access from ALL Azure services.
 We want to remove explicitly enabled Firewall Rules, but still enable the VM that we deployed in the Baseline to have access to the SQL Server.

 We also only have the *Server Admin* available to login and manage the resource.
-We want to aloow our *SQLAdmins* Azure Active Directory group to be administrators as well.
+We want to allow our *SQLAdmins* Azure Active Directory group to be administrators as well.
 At this stage, only admins will be permitted to connect, therefore our *NDC User1* Azure Active Directory user should not be able to connect.

 ### Tasks